chintal/tendril-gedaif-sym2eps/README.rst

 .. hint:: The paths specified here should either be absolute or relative
           to the CWD.

+.. warning:: This module is currently broken.
+It will segfault if you try
+             to convert multiple files.
+If you think you can fix it, see the ``convert()`` function of ``src/_sym2eps.cc``.

 License
 -------
 Distributed under the terms of the GPLv2 License.